seblindberg/ruby-mqtt-pipe/README.md

-# MqttPipe
+# MQTTPipe

-This gem wraps the MQTT gem and adds a serializer for simple data structures.
+This gem wraps the [MQTT gem](https://github.com/njh/ruby-mqtt) and adds a serializer for simple data structures.

 ## Installation